younissk/tool-calling-mix/data/README.md

 # Instructions

 Download the gorilla_openfunctions_v1_train.json and gorilla_openfunctions_v1_test.json files from the Gorilla OpenFunctions v1 dataset and then place them in the data folder.

+You will also need to download ToolBench and place the toolllama_G123_dfs_train.json and toolllama_G123_dfs_eval.json files in the data/ToolBench folder.